 A VA IRRRL is excellent when you can lower your:

-Although this will likely happen in a declining interest-rate environment, it is possible to lower your monthly payments or shave a couple of years off your mortgage in a static market.
+Although this will likely happen in a declining interest-rate environment, lowering your monthly payments or shaving a couple of years off your mortgage in a static market is possible.

-You should also have a reasonable expectation that you will use the residence until you can break even.
+You should also reasonably expect to use the residence until you can break even.
 The break-even period is the time it takes for the savings from refinancing to offset the costs associated with taking out the refinance.
 In other words, it’s the point in time when the cumulative savings from a lower monthly payment or reduced interest rate equal the total closing costs paid for the refinance.

 Here are a few situations where an IRRRL may not be worth the cost: